ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 General Co-ChairDr.
 Philip Cole

 Dr. Philip Cole received his Ph.D. from Purdue University in 1991.
 He is a Professor and Chair of the Physics Department at Lamar University.
 He was a postdoctoral researcher (1991-1994) and an Assistant Research Professor (1995-1997) at George Washington University.
 Between those two periods at GWU, he was a visiting scientist (1994-1995) at the Istituto Nazionale di Fisica Nucleare (Genoa, Italy) and Commissariat à l’Énergie Atomique (Gif sur Yvette, France).
 Cole held a JLab-Bridged Assistant Professorship at the University of Texas at El Paso (1997-2004) and received the 1999 NSF CAREER Award in Nuclear Physics.
 In 2002 he was honored as the Society of Physics Students (SPS) Advisor of the Year.
 In 2014/2015 he was a Fulbright Scholar at the University of Bonn.
 He has been the General Chair for three iterations of the International Topical Meeting on the Applications of Accelerators – AccApp'15, AccApp'17, and AccApp'20.
-He is a member of the CLAS Collaboration of JLab (Newport News, VA)_ and a member of the BGOOD Collaboration at ELSA (Bonn, Germany).
+He is a member of both the CLAS Collaboration (Hall B) and the GlueX (Hall D) Collaboration at JLab (Newport News, VA) and a member of the BGOOD Collaboration at ELSA (Bonn, Germany).
 He has received over $3M in NSF funding, and has graduated 3 PhD and 4 Master’s students in fundamental and applied nuclear physics over the course of his career.
 He has over 220 publications and 1 US patent related to nuclear applications of accelerators.

 General Co-ChairDr.
 Valeriia Starovoitova